jguadagno/jguadagno.github.io/_posts/2014-05-24-bootstrap-theme-switcher.md

   - Plugin
   - Twitter Bootstrap
 ---
 **UPDATE**: This is now a jQuery Plugin.
 See the post [Bootstrap Theme Switcher jQuery Plugin]({% link _posts/2014-11-16-bootstrap-theme-switcher-jquery-plugin.md %}).
 While creating a Proof of Concept design for a web site I was working on I thought it would be cool to demonstrate the power of themes in Twitter [Bootstrap](http://getbootstrap.com) by providing an option in the Proof of Concept to switch to some of the themes that are on [Bootswatch](http://www.bootswatch.com).
 It was a remarkably easy solution, that involved [jQuery](http://www.jquery.com), [jQuery.cookie](https://github.com/carhartl/jquery-cookie) plugin, Twitter Bootstrap [Navbar](http://getbootstrap.com/components/#navbar) and the themes from [Bootswatch](http://www.bootswatch.com).
 This sample assumes that you are using a CDN for the Twitter Bootstrap and jQuery files and that you downloaded the themes from Bootswatch and copied them to the path of `/css/themes`.
 The example could easily be modified to use the themes on the Bootstrap [CDN](http://www.bootstrapcdn.com).
-First, let’s start with a basic template for Twitter Bootstrap
+First, let's start with a basic template for Twitter Bootstrap

 ```html
 <html lang="en">